-This morning, we will do a walking tour of Old Havana with a Cuban architect.
+This morning, we will have a presentation by a Cuban architect and then do a walking tour of Old Havana and then lunch.
 Later, you'll board your bus for a 2 hour drive to Viñales Valley, Cuba’s renowned tobacco growing area surrounded by “mogotes,” enormous isolated rock formations that afford some of the most scenic views on the island.

-You'll have lunch at a wonderful organic farm with a great view of the valley and then have time to walk in the charming town.
-That evening after dinner at the hotel, you'll attend a welcome party organized by a local town committee, where there will be dancing and snacks.
+You'll have some down time before dinner at a wonderful organic farm with a great view of the valley and then have time to walk in the charming town.
+That evening, you'll attend a welcome party organized by a local town committee, where there will be dancing and snacks.
 Overnight at Hotel La Ermita or similar (1 night).

 DAY 3: TO GUANAHACABIBES

 After breakfast, join your guide for a walk around the beautiful valley to learn about its unique geography.
 Enjoy lunch at the impressive Mural of Prehistory and then board your bus for the 3 hour drive to Guanahacabibes National Park.
 You'll arrive late that afternoon and check in to your room at the Villa Maria La Gorda Resort (3 nights).
 After dinner, the group will receive a presentation from turtle biologist Dr. Julia Azanza, who will talk about turtle research program in the park that you will be visiting and then head to the beach to look for nesting green sea turtles and hatchlings.
 Overnight at Maria la Gorda (3 nights).